History Uncovered: The Mystery of Ida Richardson of Rancho Guajome

 Thelma opened the Las Flores Inn, just north of the Del Mar racetrack, in the summer of 1948.
 Her sister Vera recounted that there was a criminal element involved and one night Thelma was severely beaten by two men who may have had connections to the mafia.
 Her liquor license was withheld and she was forced to close just six months later.

 By around 1950 Thelma moved to Phoenix, Arizona.
 She met Robert Lee Vint who was a newly divorced father of two.
-Thelma married Vint, in about 1951, her fifth marriage (her sixth if she was married to William Dalton).
+Thelma married Vint, in about 1951, her fourth (or fifth marriage if she was married to William Dalton).
 The union did not last and Robert Vint returned to his native state of Michigan.

-In 1962 Thelma married again to Norman E. W. Holden in Las Vegas, Nevada.
+In 1962 Thelma married again to “Norman” Everett W. Holden in Las Vegas, Nevada.
+Holden was a native of Dillon, Montana, born in 1909 and a popular local athlete.
 Little to nothing is known of Thelma’s husbands.
-Family members, including her son Jack had little or no particular memory of them (except for Al Pezzi).
+Family members, including her son Jack, had little or no particular memory of them (except for Al Pezzi).
 Thelma was not one to settle down.
-The marriage to Holden ended in divorce.
+The marriage to Holden ended in divorce and Holden died in 1966.

 Thelma lived for several years in Twenty-Nine Palms, California.
 She operated a bar out in the desert catering to the Marines stationed there.
 By 1969 she was living in Los Angeles where she owned a dressmaking shop in the garment district.
 Always generous, Thelma gave her family members gifts of clothing and fancy lingerie.